 A Bachelor’s degree in a related field, such as kinesiology or exercise science, is required to be eligible to pursue a CSCS certification.

 You also need a current, valid CPR/AED and First Aid certification as well.

 Though Master’s degrees are not required for every strength and conditioning coach job, some jobs and career advancement opportunities may prefer or even require having one.

-Overall, the salary for strength and conditioning coaches is very decent, but may also be lucrative depending on where you work, level of education, and years of experience.
+Overall, the strength and conditioning coach salary is very decent, but may also be lucrative depending on where you work, level of education, and years of experience.

 It is crucial to obtain and maintain CEUs and to apply for internships, shadowing head coaches to gain the useful, necessary experience for the job.

 You will need to have superb communication skills, analytical skills, demonstrate problem-solving, be detail-oriented, value integrity and morality, people skills, and leadership.

 Given the physical nature, movement skills and maintaining strength are also keys to success!